340xix8/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. THIS SCRIPT DISPLAY 10 NEWEST FILE IN THE CURRENT DIRECTORY
 13. THIS SCRIPT Create a script that takes a list of words as input and prints only words that appear exactly once
 14. THIS SCRIPT Display lines containing ROOT
+15. this script Display the number of lines that contain the pattern